LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 constructor routines, may be found in chapter :numref:`SUNLinSol`.
 Alternately, a user-supplied ``SUNLinearSolver`` module may be created and used.
-Specific information on how to create such user-provided modules may be found in section :numref:`SUNLinSol.API.Custom`.
+Specific information on how to create such user-provided modules may be found in :numref:`SUNLinSol.API.Custom`.

 Once this solver object has been constructed, the user should attach it to ARKStep via a call to :c:func:`ARKStepSetLinearSolver()`.
-The first argument passed to this function is the ARKStep memory pointer returned by :c:func:`ARKStepCreate()`; the second argument is the ``SUNLinearSolver`` object created above.
+The first argument passed to this function is the ARKStep memory pointer returned by :c:func:`ARKStepCreate`; the second argument is the ``SUNLinearSolver`` object created above.
 The third argument is an optional ``SUNMatrix`` object to accompany matrix-based ``SUNLinearSolver`` inputs (for matrix-free linear solvers, the third